IT TAKES A VILLAGE

 “At their best, Elise, bars are places where different tribes remember their shared humanity, both profound and profane.”

 A self-help book had once coached him that people enjoyed talking about themselves.
-Changing the subject, he said, “But Elise, tell me more about what brings you here?”
+Changing the subject, he asked, “But Elise, tell me more about what brings you here?”

-“Whatever,” Elise said, “OK, to answer your question, AJ and I go back a long way.
-We first connected at a medical conference.”
+“OK,” she said, “now to answer your question, AJ and I go back a long way.
+We first connected at a medical conference about me working for Soria.

-“Then the money Soria is paying me is good.
+“Then there’s the money which is good.
 It’ll pay for my kids’ college education and some left over for my retirement.

-“My ex- is unhelpful, his second wife is evil, they deserve each other,” she went on.
+“My ex- is unhelpful, and as for his second wife, they deserve each other,” she went on.
 “But I’m not bitter, David, I don’t love men any less for it.
 One of my kids is male.
 So was my dad.
 He called me Hell-ise when we fought.

 “So I end up making excuses for men and absolving them anyway.”

-She added thoughtfully,””Still, you seem like a decent type, David.”
+She added thoughtfully,””Still, you seem like one of the decent guys, David.”

 “Thanks, Elise.
 So do you think our scheme is working?
 Do we make a handsome couple for their cameras?”

 She turned around toward the distant building.
-“Now that camera is looking at us so come closer to me, you handsome fellow.”
+“Now that camera is looking at us so come closer to me.”

 He put up his binoculars.
 Sure enough, at the Exit door, the odious red light was still moving and blinking.